 Google is a smart search engine and provides shortcuts to a lot of information.
 For example if you would like to know what the local time is in France, rather than searching for a site that reveals the timezone and painfully doing the math yourself, you can just type ‘time in france’ and Google will tell you the answer straight away.

 This trick also works for weather, sports scores, calculations, unit or currency conversions, movie showtimes, flight or parcel tracking, and a lot more.
-You can find a comprehensive list on Google’s Search Features page.
-Some shortcuts are also highlighted in this article: 9 Cool Google Search Shortcuts You Should Know About.
+See our cheat sheet of the best Google Search shortcuts and tips.

 Search For The Unknown